mlai-bonn/SeminarDeepLearning/s06_RecurrentNeuralNets.md

 ### Can RNNs be used for Computer Vision?

 Maybe.
 It's possible to give an image as input.
-The difficulty is, to design a proper RNN, to get the desired outputs.
+The difficulty is to design a proper RNN to get the desired outputs.

 ### Is there a limit for the length of an input?